vesuxyz/docs/docs/user-guides/multiply-basics.md

 ![Multiply UI - More details](images/multiply-ui-more-details.png)

-There you see all key parameters that influence your Multiply position as overview.
+Here you can see all key parameters that influence your Multiply position.
 In addition to these parameters, you can also:

 - Adjust slippage to set the maximal difference between the expected price of a trade and the price at which the trade is executed.
 - Refresh the quote to make sure the information you’re seeing is up to date, reflecting the latest market prices.